patrickhag/coa-challenge/README.md

    - **Mozilla Firefox**: For the best experience, especially for hover interactions on small screens, use Mozilla Firefox.
    - **Google Chrome**: While the project can be viewed in Chrome, hover interactions may not respond properly on small screens.

-`Looking forward to hearing from you!`
+`Looking forward to hearing from you guys!`